<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 2) Buy it now; rent it later.

 Why pay a landlord’s mortgage when you could pay into your own home?
-As renters, we’ve been asked this question by those that typically purchase a house at each destination.
+As renters, we’ve been asked this question by those who typically purchase a house at each destination.
 Depending on the housing market where we're stationed, a monthly mortgage payment can amount to less than our monthly rent.

 For example, a quick click on a MilitaryByOwner listing shows a 3-bedroom, 2-bathroom, 1,850-square-foot residence in a suburb near Wright-Patterson Air Force Base, Ohio.
 Using the handy BAH & Mortgage Calculator tab provided on the listing, I can estimate the payment of a 30-year loan.
 Adding in principal, taxes, interest, and insurance, the monthly mortgage payment for the $165,000 property is roughly around $1,045.
 Meanwhile, the going rate for rent is $1,725.
 In this particular market, buying a home might make more sense than signing a lease.